colonialjelly/colonialjelly.github.io/_posts/2020-06-10-locality-sensitive-hashing.md

     return bands_buckets
 ```

 Now you may have noticed that $$b$$ and $$r$$ are parameters that we completely arbitrarily picked.
 To understand the significance of them we have to go back a little bit.
-Recall that the probability of two items having matching the same min hash value in any of the rows of the signature matrix is equal to the Jaccard similarity of those two items.
+Recall that the probability of two items having the same min hash value in any of the rows of the signature matrix is equal to the Jaccard similarity of those two items.
 We can use this fact to compute the probability of these two items being candidate pairs.
 Let $$s$$ be the Jaccard similarity, then:

 - If each band has $$r$$ rows, the probability that the signatures agree on the entire band is: $$s^r$$
 - The inverse of this, the probability that they do not agree is $$1 - s^r$$